Sonia Sotomayor: Other activities

-In July 2010, Sotomayor signed a contract with Alfred A. Knopf to publish a memoir about the early part of her life.
-She received an advance of nearly $1.2 million for the work, which was published in January 2013 and titled My Beloved World (Mi mundo adorado in the simultaneously published Spanish edition).
+In 2010, Sotomayor signed a contract with Alfred A. Knopf to publish a memoir about the early part of her life.
+She received an advance of nearly $1.2 million for the book, which was published in 2013 and titled My Beloved World (Mi mundo adorado in the simultaneously published Spanish edition).
 It focuses on her life up to 1992, with recollections of growing up in housing projects in New York and descriptions of the challenges she faced.
-It received good reviews, with Michiko Kakutani of The New York Times describing it as "a compelling and powerfully written memoir about identity and coming of age. ...
+It received good reviews, with Michiko Kakutani of The New York Times calling it "a compelling and powerfully written memoir about identity and coming of age. ...
 It's an eloquent and affecting testament to the triumph of brains and hard work over circumstance, of a childhood dream realized through extraordinary will and dedication."
-She staged a book tour to promote the work, and it debuted atop the New York Times Best Seller List.
+Sotomayor staged a book tour to promote it, and it debuted atop the New York Times Best Seller List.

-In 2020, Justice Sotomayor was reportedly targeted by the same gunman, an angry lawyer, who entered U.S. District Court Judge Esther Salas's home, shooting her husband and killing her son.
-The gunman had subsequently killed himself, after which his detailed planning notes regarding Sotomayor were found.
+In 2020, Sotomayor was reportedly targeted by the same gunman, an angry lawyer, who entered U.S. District Court Judge Esther Salas's home, shooting her husband and killing her son.
+The gunman subsequently killed himself, after which his detailed planning notes regarding Sotomayor were found.

-In January 2021, Sonia Sotomayor swore in Kamala Harris as the Vice President of the United States.
-It was considered historic as Sotomayor is the first Woman of Color to serve on the Supreme Court and Harris is the first Woman, African-American, and Asian American Vice President.
+In January 2021, Sotomayor swore in Kamala Harris as Vice President of the United States.
+It was considered historic as Sotomayor is the first Latina on the Supreme Court and Harris was the first woman, African-American, and Asian-American vice president.